 I greatly enjoyed attending the Gordon Research Conference on Ocean Mixing and presented a poster on our GEOMETRIC framework for parameterising ocean eddy-mean flow interaction.
 You can read about our latest results in this paper submitted to the Journal of Physical Oceanography and on the GEOMETRIC project page.

-Applications are open for the NERC and Met Office-funded short course on the Role of the Oceans in Weather and Climate (OiWC2018).
-This course will be held at the Met Office, Exeter between 11-16 March 2018.
-OiWC2018 is open to and fully funded for NERC-funded PhD students and early career scientists.
-Accommodation will be provided at the Globe Hotel in the beautiful village of Topsham.
+The NERC and Met Office-funded short course on the Role of the Oceans in Weather and Climate (OiWC2018) is taking place this week at the Met Office, Exeter (11-16 March 2018) with accommodation at the Globe Hotel in the beautiful village of Topsham.
 This is the second such course, the first running in March 2015.

 DPhil student Graeme MacGilchrist‘s paper has been accepted for publication in the Journal of Geophysical Research in which we characterise the chaotic nature of ocean ventilation pathways through a filamentation number.
 The filamentation number quantifies the extent to which fluid parcels are stretched and folded over, analogous to layers of puff pasty being rolled out and folded by a baker.
 We find that the filamentation number if large everywhere in the North Atlantic and increases with depth, implying highly chaotic ventilation pathways.

 The publication link will be posted once available but in the meantime please email [email protected] for a preprint.

 We’ve received the exciting news from NERC that our proposal “GEOMETRIC: Geometry and Energetics of Ocean Mesoscale Eddies and Their Representation in Climate models” received the highest possible grade and will be funded!